-10.8 One of the central tenets of Government policy has been the reuse of brownfield or Previously Developed Land (PDL).
+10.7 One of the central tenets of Government policy has been the reuse of brownfield or Previously Developed Land (PDL).
 The need for derelict and under used land to be brought back in to use for new development is preferable and more sustainable as it minimises the use of greenfield land for new development.

-10.9 In recent years the vast majority of new dwellings has been on PDL.
+10.8 In recent years the vast majority of new dwellings has been on PDL.
 Last year 87% of dwellings were on PDL, which is greater than the national target of 60% of new housing on previously developed land set out in PPS 3: Housing.

-10.10 The table shows a consistent increase in the proportion of brownfield completions, so by the monitoring year 2004/5, the proportion of brownfield completions met the national brownfield target of 60% for the first time.
-Despite a 7% drop in brownfield completions for 2005/6, the figure is still well above the national target.
-Brownfield completions have continued to increase year on year from 2005/6 to 2009/10.
+10.9 The table shows a consistent increase in the proportion of brownfield completions, so by the monitoring year 2004/5, the proportion of brownfield completions met the national brownfield target of 60% for the first time.
+The decrease in completions on brownfield land in 2010/11 results from the ammendment of the definition of PDL in PPS 3: Housing to exclude private residential gardens.
+However, the level of brownfield development is still well above the national target.

 Year Greenfield (%) Brownfield (%)

 2001/2 63 37

 2002/3 55 45

 2003/4 42 58

 2004/5 19 81

 2005/6 26 74

 2006/7 17 83

 2007/8 12 88

 2008/9 24 76

 2009/10 13 87

+2010/11 24 76

-10.11 The graph below also illustrates that the Borough is continuously encouraging development on Previously Developed Land (PDL); thus protecting greenfield land and existing landscapes.
+10.10 The graph below also illustrates that the Borough is continuously encouraging development on Previously Developed Land (PDL); thus protecting greenfield land and existing landscapes.
 It is anticipated that Stafford Borough will develop its own target for PDL completions through the LDF process.
-However, it is likely that future development will require building on greenfield sites to fulfil the RSS housing requirement as the volume of derelict or underused land reduces.
+However, it is likely that future development will require building on greenfield sites to fulfil the Borough's housing requirement as the volume of derelict or underused land reduces.